 Preventing Tarnish: Proper care and storage of medical IDs can help slow the rate of tarnish.
 Since tarnish is the result of a chemical reaction with the environment and oxidation, keeping jewelry in a cool, dry, and air-tight storage will prevent tarnish from forming.

 Removing Tarnish: Tarnish occurs in different stages.
-It is important to remove tarnish as soon as it is noticed and not wait until the tarnish is severe and has spread deep into the jewelery.
+It is important to remove tarnish as soon as it is noticed and not wait until the tarnish is severe and has spread deep into the jewelry.

 Treated polishing cloths are the most ideal for removing tarnish.
-These cloths are pretreated and can help restore the original shine and sparkle of your medical alert jewelery.
+These cloths are pretreated and can help restore the original shine and sparkle of your medical alert jewelry.
 A treated polishing cloth should be stored in a resealable bag to keep it effective.